ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-5-2.md

-# Techniques for Reframing Failure and Avoiding a Fear of Failure

 In this chapter, we will explore techniques that can help individuals reframe failure and overcome the fear of failure when approaching complex problems.
 Fear of failure often hinders creativity and innovation, preventing individuals from taking risks and exploring new possibilities.
 By employing these techniques, individuals can develop a healthier perspective on failure and harness its potential for growth and learning.
 Let's delve into these powerful techniques for reframing failure.